wcDogg/knottyearth/agm/agm-pineapple.md

 * A reference image of the knot.
 * A screenshot of the AGM settings.
-* Knot instructions in un-consolidated format.
+* Knot instructions in Dotted format.
 * Knot instructions in consolidated format.
 * The AGM `Save/Load Knot Data`.